AdobeDocs/audience-manager.de-DE/help/using/reporting/audience-optimization-reports/metadata-files-intro/metadata-file-contents.md

 ---

-# Inhaltsformat für Metadatendateien{#content-format-for-metadata-files}
+# Content Format for Metadata Files{#content-format-for-metadata-files}

 Formatieren Sie den Inhalt Ihrer Metadatendatei für Zielgruppenoptimierungen gemäß diesen Spezifikationen.

 ## Syntax {#syntax}

 Die folgende Syntax definiert die Struktur gut formatierter Inhalte in einer Metadatendatei.
-Hinweis: *Kursiv* zeigt einen Variablenplatzhalter an.
+Note, *italics* indicates a variable placeholder.

 **Syntax:***Inhalts-ID* | *name* | *-1*

 <!--In the contents syntax, you'll notice a parent ID variable.
 Don't confuse it with the parent ID used in the [metadata file name](../../../reporting/audience-optimization-reports/metadata-files-intro/metadata-file-names.md).
 These 2 variables seem similar, but they represent different things.
 In the file name, the parent ID corresponds to a category like "campaign" (ID 1), "placement" (ID 3), or "tactic" (ID 9), etc. In the file body:-->

-Die dritte Spalte **-1** ist technisch gesehen die übergeordnete ID, die ein älteres Feld ist.
-Der Wert sollte immer als **-1 festgelegt** werden.
+The third column **-1** is technically the Parent ID, which is a legacy field.
+The value should always be set as **-1**.

 >[!NOTE]
 >
 >Beachten Sie, dass eine Metadatendatei pro Dimension benötigt wird, sodass mehrere Metadatendateien im Behälter erwartet werden.
-Die Dimensionen werden in den Artikelbenennungskonventionen [für Metadatendatei aufgeführt](../../../reporting/audience-optimization-reports/metadata-files-intro/metadata-file-names.md#child-dimension).
+The dimensions are listed in the article [Naming Conventions for Metadata File](../../../reporting/audience-optimization-reports/metadata-files-intro/metadata-file-names.md#child-dimension).

 **Separate Dateieinträge mit ^ a (Kontroll-A oder ASCII 001)**

-Verwenden `^a` Sie (Kontroll-A oder ASCII 001), um Inhalte in Ihren Metadatendateien zu trennen.
-Da es sich hierbei um nicht druckbare Zeichen handelt, zeigt das obige Syntaxbeispiel ein Pipe-Symbol an. |&quot; nur anzuzeigen.
+Use `^a` (control-A or ASCII 001) to separate content in your metadata files.
+Da es sich hierbei um nicht druckbare Zeichen handelt, zeigt das obige Syntaxbeispiel ein Pipe-Symbol an. |" nur anzuzeigen.

-Bei Bedarf können Sie die Beispieldatei herunterladen [- 20181105_ 0_ 1](assets/20181105_0_1.zip).
+If needed, you may download the example file - [20181105_0_1](assets/20181105_0_1.zip).
 Dekomprimieren Sie die Datei und bearbeiten Sie sie im Editor Ihrer Wahl entsprechend Ihren tatsächlichen Metadateninhalten, da sie bereits das erforderliche Trennzeichen enthält.

 >[!IMPORTANT]
 >